bio-tools/biotoolsDocs/api_reference.rst

 .. _Token:

-Authenticate user / obtain token
+Log in / obtain token
 --------------------------------

 Logs the user in and returns an authentication token.